matthewmeekins/FG-TextExtract/README.md

 # Text Extraction Project

-A Python application for processing 17,000+ text files and extracting structured data into CSV format.
+A Python application for processing .txt files and extracting structured data into CSV format.

 ## Features